exercism/sml/README.md

 Exercism problems in Standard ML

 ## Testing
-Note: your problem implementation must be in a file named <problem-name>.sml
+Note: your problem implementation must be in a file named example.sml

 1. cd into your problem directory
 2. use the test_<problem-name>.sml file with the SML interpreter of your choice